cblearn/cblearn/paper/supplementary.md

 # Empirical evaluation

-We generated embeddings of comparison-based datasets to measure runtime and triplet accuracy as a small empirical evaluation of our ordinal embedding implementations.
+We generated embeddings of comparison-based datasets to measure runtime and triplet error as a small empirical evaluation of our ordinal embedding implementations.
 We compared various CPU and GPU implementations in `cblearn` with third-party implementations in R [`loe` @terada_local_2014], and *MATLAB* [@van_der_maaten_stochastic_2012].
 In contrast to synthetic benchmarks [e.g., @vankadara_insights_2020], we used the real-world datasets that can be accessed through *cblearn*, converted to triplets.
+The embeddings were arbitrarily chosen to be 2D.
 Every algorithm runs once per dataset on a compute node (8-core of Intel\textregistered Xeon \textregistered Gold 6240; 96GB RAM; NVIDIA 2080ti); just a few runs did not yield results due to resource demanding implementations or bugs: our *FORTE* implementation exceeded the memory limit on the *imagenet-v2* dataset, the third-party implementation of *tSTE* timed out on *things* and *imagenet-v2* datasets.
 The third-party *SOE* implementation reached a limit on dataset size on *imagenet-v2*.
 Probably due to numerical issues, our *CKL-GPU* implementation did not crash but returned non-numerical values on the *musician* dataset.

 The benchmarking scripts and results are publicly available in a separate repository[^1].